 To calculate your PPC budget, you need to identify the cost to bid on your target keywords along with your desired revenue goals.
-Read this guide to learn the formulas we use every day to help our clients hit their goals while avoiding overspending.
+Read this guide to learn the formulas we use to help our clients hit their goals.

-1) Revenue goal-based: To determine the total budget needed to reach your revenue goal, take your average CPC, then multiply it by the number of visits needed.
+To determine the total budget needed to reach your revenue goal, multiply your average cost per click (CPC) by the number of visits needed.

-Avg.
-CPC x (Revenue goal / average order value) / conversion rate) = Total budget needed
+Average CPC x (Revenue goal / (Average order value X Conversion rate)) = Total budget needed

 For example, if your revenue goal is $10,000, your average order value is $100, your conversion rate is 2%, and your average CPC is $1, then your total budget needed would be:

-2) Conversion goal-based: To determine the total budget needed to reach a conversion volume goal, you’ll use the following formula:
+To determine the total budget needed to reach a conversion volume goal, use the following formula:

 (Number of conversions needed / Website conversion rate) x Average cost per click = Total budget needed